davidzd/skills/README.md

 [LESS preprocessor](http://lesscss.org) Otherwise it will be a mess.
 If you are unfamiliar with LESS - please, call the seniors.
 To select sprite from sprite picture - set its coordinates in .bg mixin (see style.less for examples)

+## Editor

+Will be added later

 ## Plans for future

  - Avatars and primary skills
+ - Aliases
+ - Merge arrows to editors
  - Non-interactable objects : skill-depending objects like arrows and stuff (medals?), auto-updating non-clickable skills